GianfrancoAntenucci/GianfrancoAntenucci/README.md

-# 👋 Hi, I'm Gianfranco,
+# 👋 Hello there, welcome to my GitHub page!
-a dedicated Web Developer with a passion for continuous learning and problem-solving.
+I'm Gianfranco, a dedicated Web Developer with a passion for continuous learning and problem-solving.
 My skill set includes HTML, CSS, JavaScript, Python, Bootstrap, SQL, React, Django.
 I transitioned into software development through a Level 4 Full Stack Web Development Bootcamp at Step8Up Academy, where I gained hands-on